matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

     ```

     **Note**: User-interactive clients are encouraged to manipulate fields individually to avoid
-    race conditions, however this `POST` method allows single-client accounts (such as bots) to
+    race conditions, however this `PUT` method allows single-client accounts (such as bots) to
     overwrite the entire profile in a single request, which allows bridge bots managing many
     accounts to bulk update profiles for their users with minimal requests.